Human Trafficking and Sex Work

 Human trafficking is when an individual or group uses force, fraud, or coercion to compel another into some kind of labor, including commercial sex acts.2 Human trafficking is an egregious abuse of human rights and a critical public health issue that causes long-term harm to individuals and communities.3

 The majority of individuals involved in the sex trade are consenting adults.
-Nearly 90% of the federal government’s $24 million “trafficking prevention” budget was used to arrest consensual adult sex workers rather than to detect traffickers or assist victims.4 In 2020, prostitution related offenses outnumbered those related to trafficking in the sex trade 38 to 1.5
+In 2020, prostitution related offenses outnumbered those related to trafficking in the sex trade 38 to 1.4

 Trafficking victims are routinely arrested and prosecuted as criminals.

 ♦ Trafficking victims are often prosecuted for crimes that they were forced to commit.
-Convictions for these crimes prevent survivors from accessing critical social resources when attempting to recover from being exploited.6
+Convictions for these crimes prevent survivors from accessing critical social resources when attempting to recover from being exploited.5

-♦ Seventy-five percent of victims of sexual labor trafficking are foreign nationals who risk deportation if they are charged with a crime they were forced to commit.8
+♦ Seventy-five percent of victims of sexual labor trafficking are foreign nationals who risk deportation if they are charged with a crime they were forced to commit.7

 To end human trafficking, we must decriminalize consensual adult sex work.

-♦ People in the sex industry are less likely to report crimes they experience or witness due to fear of arrest.12
+♦ People in the sex industry are less likely to report crimes they experience or witness due to fear of arrest.11

 ♦ Where sex work has been decriminalized, sex workers and trafficking survivors are afforded human rights.
-Trafficking, exploitation, and violence against women decrease sharply.13
+Trafficking, exploitation, and violence against women decrease sharply.12

 1 “Human Trafficking and Sex Workers Rights,” Freedom Network USA, April 2015, https://freedomnetworkusa.org/app/uploads/2016/12/HT-and-Sex-Workers-Rights.pdf.